skychatorg/skychat/README.md

 ### Install in 30 seconds

-If using docker you need:
-- docker
-- docker-compose

-If not using docker, ensure you have the following installed on your system:
+If using docker you need only docker.
+Otherwise, ensure you have the following installed on your system:
 - nodejs >= 14
 - sqlite3, zip, ffmpeg (e.g. `apt install -y sqlite3 zip ffmpeg`)